Bianna Golodryga: Career

+In August 2025, she and Israeli news anchor Yonit Levi published a children's book about antisemitism.

 Awards

 Golodgryga is the recipient of an Emmy Award for Outstanding Morning Program, the Keystone Policy Center Leadership Award and the University of Texas at Austin Pro Bene Meritis Award among others.

 Personal life

-In September 2010, Golodryga married Peter R. Orszag, the former Director of the Office of Management and Budget for the Obama Administration and the CEO of Financial Advisory at Lazard, a financial services firm.
+In September 2010, Golodryga married Peter R. Orszag, the CEO of Lazard, a financial services firm, and the former Director of the Office of Management and Budget during the Barack Obama administration.
 They have a son and daughter.

-She has completed the 2019 New York City Marathon in 4:01:37 and has run several half marathons in the New York City area.